deltatraced/delta-trace/lan/topics/resources/math/2025/000 Math Studying Direction.md

 # 2 Journal

+# 3 Tasks

-## 2.1 Some initial thoughts and resources
+## 3.1 Some initial thoughts and resources

 2025-07-27 Wk 30 Sun - 12:38